aliaslani/aliaslani/README.md

 If you want to connect, feel free to check out my [GitHub profile](https://github.com/aliaslani/) or drop me an [email](mailto:a.aslani1986@gmail.com).
 Let’s build something great together!

 ---

-This version has a friendly tone but still communicates professionalism!
-Let me know if you'd like to tweak anything further.